Supplier Codes of Practice

 These codes are designed to ensure that gas and electricity consumers, and in particular those that may be in vulnerable circumstances, are protected in their dealings with their electricity or natural gas supplier.

-Below are four key Codes of Practice covering the following:
+There are four key codes of practice covering the following: